symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 This will give you a document that matches the URL ``/projects/<number>`` but also ``/projects`` as there is a default for the id parameter.

-Because you called setRouteContent on the route, your controller can expect the ``$id`` parameter as well as ``$contentDocument``.
+Because you defined the ``{id}`` route parameter, your controller can expect an ``$id`` parameter.
+Additionally, because you called setRouteContent on the route, your controller can expect the ``$contentDocument`` parameter.
 The content could be used to define an intro section that is the same for each project or other shared data.
 If you don't need content, you can just not set it in the document.

 For more details, see the
 :ref:`route document section in the RoutingBundle documentation <bundle-routing-document>`.

 Integrating with SonataAdmin
 ----------------------------